input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 for participation in randomness generation have certificates.
-When new stakeholder with enough stake appears or when existing certificate expires, new certificate should be generated and submitted to the network. `VssCertificate`s are stored in blocks. **TODO**: refer to section or maybe write more details or throw away.
+When new stakeholder with enough stake appears or when existing certificate expires, new certificate should be generated and submitted to the network. `VssCertificate`s are stored in blocks.

 ## Block generation time